-On the date of the completion of the Spinoff, the Company entered into an agreement with Utron for the provision of services and sales from the Company to Utron and for the provision of services by Utron to the Company as specified below.
+On the date of the completion of the Spinoff, the Company entered into agreements with Utron for the provision of services for 5 years and sales by the Company to Utron and for the provision of services by Utron to the Company for 5 years, as specified below.

-Following a number of personnel changes in the Company and in Utron, the parties reached an agreement with regard to a reduction of services and certain payments provided under the aforesaid services agreements and for the amendment of the deriving results of those agreements, and on December 20, 2020, the Board of Directors of the Company approved the aforesaid amendments.
+Following a number of personnel changes in the Company and in Utron, the parties reached an agreement in 2020 and 2021 with regard to a reduction of services and certain payments provided under the aforesaid services agreements and for the amendment of the deriving results of those agreements.